 Moreover, anxiety can lead to other behaviours that might in fact make matters worse, rather than any better.
 For example, stress can affect sleep quality, it can lead to increased intake of alcohol and/or smoking, reduced physical activity, neglecting the diet and more.
 None of these are going to help our resilience.

 We’ve all heard the term ‘stress is a killer’, and for good reason.

 Refined sugars and processed fatty foods are an increasingly present albeit dangerous ingredient in many modern-day meals.
 When it comes to humans, the most fundamental role of food is to keep us alive.
-A balanced diet provides a broad level of all the nutrients, vitamins and minerals our bodies need to - very broadly speaking - do everything.
-So if that diet isn’t delivering the right spread of nutrition, or it’s over-delivering in the wrong spread, then the body is not going to be able to do everything it needs to do.
+A balanced diet provides a broad level of all the nutrients, vitamins and minerals that our bodies need to - very broadly speaking - do everything.
+So, if that diet isn’t delivering the right spread of nutrition, or it’s over-delivering in the wrong spread, then the body is not going to be able to do everything it needs to do.
 This in turn has a trigger-effect on the immune system.